vicentepese/PSM-Influenza/README.md

 ### uniqueSeqsPTM.py

 The script starts retrieving the protein of reference and loading the data.
 Then, PTMS are counted for each sequence, position and type.

-The output is a _.html_ file that highlights in  <span color='red'>red</span> the location of the PTMS, and for such locations includes the type of location found in each position, and the frequency of sequences that presented such PTM (for that sequence).

-### chiSquarePos.py

-__*Under construction*__
+Fisher's exact test is performed to study the correlation of PTMs-type occurrence and vaccine (based on type and positions) in __that specific sequence__.
+Significant correlations are highlighted in red, whereas non-significant are highlighted in orange.

+The binding cores of the protein of reference were studied, and their positions (if entirely found in a fragment) are highlighted in green.
+Only strong binders (<10% rank) were considered for binding score prediction and map.